RdeWilde/JoyStream/HACKING.md

 Rules
 ------------------------------------------------------------

-1. Any new library requires corresponding QTest class which must pass and have reasonable coverage.
+1. Any new library requires corresponding test class (QTest) which must pass and have reasonable coverage.

-2. A PR should, if possible, be approved by someone other than the author.
+2. A PR should, if possible, be merged by someone other than the author.

 3. A PR can only be merged into the development branch if